U.S. GOVERNMENT SCHOLARSHIPS

 The Hubert H. Humphrey Fellowship Program brings accomplished mid-level professionals to the United States for up to one year of combined academic (NON-DEGREE) and professional work.
 Fellows are selected based on potential for leadership and commitment to public service.
 By providing future leaders and policy makers with experience in U. S. society, culture, and professional fields, the program provides a basis for lasting, productive ties between Americans and their professional counterparts overseas.

-FELLOWSHIP FIELDS: Fellowships are granted competitively to both public and private sector applicants with strong leadership potential and a commitment to public service in the fields of:
+FELLOWSHIP FIELDS: Fellowships are granted competitively to both public and private sector candidates with strong leadership potential and a commitment to public service in the fields of:

 BASIC REQUIREMENTS: Kosovo citizenship, five years of full-time professional experience, university degree, English proficiency.

-NOT ELIGIBLE: Recent graduates (even if they hold significant positions), individuals with less than five years of work experience, individuals with recent U.S. experience (more than 6 months within the last 5 years), individuals who have attended a graduate school in the U.S. for one academic year or more during the five years prior to July 2013, individuals with dual U.S. citizenship or U.S. permanent resident status.
+NOT ELIGIBLE: Recent graduates (even if they have significant positions), individuals with less than five years of work experience,university teachers or academic researchers with no management responsibilities (except in the fields of Substance Abuse Education, Prevention, and Treatment and Teaching of English as a Foreign Language); individuals with less than five years of work experience, individuals who have attended a graduate school in the United States for one academic year or more during the seven years prior to August 2016; and individuals with U.S. in-country experience of any kind lasting more than six months during the five years prior to August 2016,individuals with dual U.S. citizenship or U.S. permanent resident status.

-NATURE OF THE PROGRAM: It is essential that applicants have a clear understanding of the professional development component of the program.
-If an applicant’s intent is to pursue an advanced academic degree, or to attend a specific university, s/he will not be nominated for the fellowship.
+NATURE OF THE PROGRAM: It is essential that candidates have a clear understanding of the professional development component of the program.
+If a candidate’s intent is to pursue an advanced academic degree, or to attend a specific university, s/he will not be nominated for the fellowship.

 A. Academic placement in a non-degree program: The Humphrey Fellowship is not designed to lead to a degree.
-Rather, Fellows pursue tailored study programs at participating host institutions.
+Rather, fellows pursue tailored study programs at participating host institutions.
 There is no provision for Fellows to request a particular university for placement.
+Approximately 15 campuses have been selected through a competitive process to host Fellows in groups with thematic and subject affinities.
 A university is chosen based on the richness of its institutional resource base and level of support and guidance it offers to the participants.
 Each campus has a designated faculty coordinator for academic and administrative support.
 Faculty advisers also assist fellows in balancing academic and professional experience.

 FINANCIAL PROVISIONS AND DEPENDENTS